The Definitive Guide to Buying Leather Furniture

 Seat cushions with innerspring coils provide superior support and durability over other designs.

-This option retains its shape the best overall.
+This option retains its shape very well over time.

-Arguably the most comfortable and luxurious, down-only cushions are certainly the most traditional.
+Arguably the softest and most luxurious, down-only cushions are certainly the most traditional.

 Also called blend down cushions, this is the only real choice for anyone who fantasizes about diving into their couch.

 This type of seat cushion works best on an accent chair.
-Typically 100% down filled cushions are not used on a sofa or sectional and never on a sleeper sofa.
+Typically, 100% down filled cushions are not used on a sofa or sectional and never on a sleeper sofa.
+They will develop comfort wrinkles the fastest of all the cushion options.

 How To Choose the Best Leather Furniture for You